Vegan Passover Recipes and Seder Plate Guide

 Vegan matzah pizza with different toppings.

-Vegan Charoset
+More About Vegan Charoset

 Charoset is a sweet, fruit and nut-based mixture that is typically served as part of the Passover seder.
-It’s is symbolic of the mortar that the Jewish people used to make bricks during their enslavement in Egypt.
+It’s symbolic of the mortar that the Jewish people used to make bricks during their enslavement in Egypt.

 The ingredients used to make charoset can vary depending on the region and cultural traditions, but it often includes chopped apples, walnuts or almonds, sweet wine, cinnamon, and honey.
 While it traditionally uses honey (which is not vegan), agave or vegan honey is an easy swap that no one will even notice.